 C. Which words in the passage mean the following?

-1. more than is acceptable or necessary: 2. obey a rule, an order: 3. gradually increase in quantity over a period of time: 4. the process of steam or warm air changing to liquid: D. What does a bilge system consist of?
-Underline only the parts included in the system. bilge pumps, non-return valves, mud box, condensers, bilge wells, two-way valves, main bilge line, ejector (eductor), deaerating tank, bilge water separator, suction lines, distribution valve chest (manifold), bilge holding tank (bilge water tank), drain cock E. Read the following descriptions of the function of various parts of the bilge arrangement.
-Write the name of each part, using the words given in exercise $D$ .
-1 A pumping device without moving parts (e.g. piston etc.) which is actuated by the high pressure of water flowing through it by the general service pump or the fire fighting pump.
+- 1. more than is acceptable or necessary: - 2. obey a rule, an order: - 3. gradually increase in quantity over a period of time: - 4. the process of steam or warm air changing to liquid:

+D. What does a bilge system consist of?
+Underline only the parts included in the system.

+bilge pumps, non-return valves, mud box, condensers, bilge wells, two-way valves, main bilge line, ejector (eductor), deaerating tank, bilge water separator, suction lines, distribution valve chest (manifold), bilge holding tank (bilge water tank), drain cock

+E. Read the following descriptions of the function of various parts of the bilge arrangement.
+Write the name of each part, using the words given in exercise D.

+- 1. A pumping device without moving parts (e.g. piston etc.) which is actuated by the high pressure of water flowing through it by the general service pump or the fire fighting pump.
 The high pressure of water creates a vacuum around the nozzle of the device, which causes the suction of bilge water.
 It discharges right overboard and it is generally used in emergencies.
-It is commonly called "gifari" after the French engineer Giffard who invented it.
-2Pipe lines which run from the manifold to the compartments they are connected with, and from the manifold through the double bottom to the bilge well.
-Bilge water is suctioned through them, if we open the appropriate valve.
-3 A huge tank of about 50m3 capacity where bilge water is pumped into from the bilge well.
+It is commonly called "gifari" after the French engineer Giffard who invented it. - 2.
+Pipe lines which run from the manifold to the compartments they are connected with, and from the manifold through the double bottom to the bilge well.
+Bilge water is suctioned through them, if we open the appropriate valve. - 3.
+A huge tank of about 50m3 capacity where bilge water is pumped into, from the bilge well.
 It is divided into smaller compartments by vertical divisions which have holes.
-Dirt and waste partly settle down in the 1st compartment, while cleaner water passes through the holes into the next compartment and from there, through the separator, overboard.
-4 An appropriate box which contains valves, each of which controls the flow of bilge water from a bilge compartment or a bilge well.
-5 A valve which is controlled by a handwheel and a screwed spindle.
-When it is screwed down completely it stops the flow of water but when open, the water flows only one way, thus not allowing it to flow back to the bilge well.
-6 A cleaning apparatus which separates oil from bilge water before it is pumped overboard to prevent pollution.
+Dirt and waste partly settle down in the 1st compartment, while cleaner water passes through the holes into the next compartment and from there, through the separator, overboard. - 4.
+An appropriate box which contains valves, each of which controls the flow of bilge water from a bilge compartment or a bilge well. - 5.
+A valve which is controlled by a handwheel and a screwed spindle.
+When it is screwed down completely it stops the flow of water but when open, the water flows only one way, thus not allowing it to flow back to the bilge well. - 6.
+A cleaning apparatus which separates oil from bilge water before it is pumped overboard to prevent pollution.
 The residue of oil in the water that is pumped overboard must not exceed 15ppm, according to the MARPOL convention.

-7 A kind of filter on the suction line head which is a perforated basker easily accessible and detachable, necessary to prevent ashes and other particles from entering the pumps and choking them.
-8 A pump which suctions bilge water from the bilge well and discharge into the bilge tank or overboard.
-It is a self-priming pump which means it doesn't need at other pump to supply it with water for starting.
-9 A pipe line situated in the engine room.
-It runs from the manifold to the suction side of the pumps.
+- 7. A kind of filter on the suction line head which is a perforated basket, easily accessible and detachable, necessary to prevent ashes and other particles from entering the pumps and choking them. - 8.
+A pump which suctions bilge water from the bilge well and discharges into the bilge tank or overboard.
+It is a self-priming pump which means it doesn't need another pump to supply it with water for starting. - A pipe line situated in the engine room.
+It runs from the manifold to 9. the suction side of the pumps.

 F. Can you identify what is shown in the following pictures?
-Use the titles given below Flow back prevented Inflow allowed 1.
-BILGE PUMP 5.
-NON-RETURN (CHECK) VALVE 2.
-CENTRIFUGAL SEPARATOR 6.
-BILGE WELL 3.
-SMALL EJECTOR (or EDUCTOR) 7.
-STRUM BOX 4.
-VALVE CHEST G. Match the two halves to make full sentences that give you some more facts about th bilge system.
-1. Several suction lines are mounted so a non-return valve is placed in the suction line.
-2 Suction lines are fitted with valves
+Use the titles given below.

+- 3. SMALL EJECTOR (or EDUCTOR) - 4.
+VALVE CHEST